 4 minute read

-Creating a meaningful video which really speaks to your audience requires a multitude of steps (see our blog post about how we put our videos together!) and talented individuals.
-Here at Gradino, we are exceptionally lucky to work with some of the best in the business, so wanted to share with you how our colleagues have a huge impact on the videos we create.
+Creating a meaningful video that really speaks to your audience requires a multitude of steps (see our blog post about how we put our videos together) and help from some very talented individuals.
+Here at Gradino we are lucky to work with some of the best in the business, and we are keen to share how our colleagues have a huge impact on the videos we create.

-First up, we’ve interviewed Anne-Marie Firmin who we use regularly for composing and writing songs for projects.
-This is just one of Anne-Marie’s many skills – see her website for more details!
+Anne-Marie Firmin regularly for composes and writes songs for our projects.
+See her website for more details!

 Tell us a little about what you do.